19hours/sg-statutes/Acts/Misuse of Drugs Act.md

 [S 254/2015 wef 01/05/2015]

-(31A) N-(1-Methyl-1-phenylethyl)-1-(4-cyanobutyl)-1H-indazole-3-carboxamide (also known as Cumyl-4CN-BINACA or 4-Cyano cumyl-butinaca or SGT-78) and its phenylpropyl isomers and their respective cyano positional isomers in the butyl group
+(31A) N-(1-Methyl-1-phenylethyl)-1-(4-cyanobutyl)-1H-indazole-3-carboxamide (also known as 1-(4-Cyanobutyl)-N-(2-phenylpropan-2-yl)-1H-indazole-3-carboxamide or Cumyl-4CN-BINACA or 4-Cyano cumyl-butinaca or SGT-78) and its phenylpropyl isomers and their respective cyano positional isomers in the butyl group

 [S 233/2018 wef 01/05/2018]

+[S 354/2019 wef 01/05/2019]

 (32) (N-Methyl-4-phenylpiperidin-4-yl)propanoate (also known as 1-Methyl-4-phenyl-4-piperidinol propionate, desmethylprodine or MPPP)